drummerboydibs/CSC-591---Ancient-Sssnake---Dylan-Smith/README.md

 # Ancient-Sssnake
  ## Dylan Smith's submission for University of Michigan-Flint's 2023 Game Jam for course CSC 591
+For the fall 2023 semester, we had just over 2 weeks to make a game.
+At this time, this is the most complex thing I've designed or coded.

 **How to Play**
 - Move with WASD.